 Using Digit has been a revelation compared to my typical experiences with financial services providers.
 Checking my balance to find an unexpectedly large sum feels like I’ve stumbled upon an unexpected treasure.
 While the streamlined interaction via messaging with instant responses.
 Is a much more satisfying experience than being captured in the vortex of an automated telephone system.
 Or sending a fourth email to the generic customer service box while praying to the gods someone on the other end deems my query to be worth their time.

 Steve recently authored Escaping Student Loan Debt to assist student loan holders with developing and implementing strategies to minimize their repayments.

-for a free debt elimination analysis and subscribe to the newsletter for a free copy of the Snowball Effect, an 8000 word free report on strategies for eliminating debt.
+for a free debt elimination analysis and subscribe to the newsletter for a free copy of the Snowball Effect, an 8000 word report on strategies for eliminating debt.

 CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.